mhd-medfa/Camera-Calibration/README.md

 # Camera-Calibration

-The goal is to find the intrinsic and extrinsic parameters on camera on Xiaomi Mi A1 mobile phone. before getting started I disabled autofocus mode of the camera.
+The goal is to find the intrinsic and extrinsic parameters oncamera on Xiaomi Mi A1 mobile phone. before getting started I disabled autofocus mode of the camera.
 I made 31 photos of chessboard.

+<a href="">
+  <img align="center" alt="" width="540px" src="./chessboard/Chessboard_to_be_printed_on_A4_paper.png" />
+</a>

 The size of square on the chessboard I used is 15 mm.
 The key is that we will know each square size and we will assume each square is equal.
 It means, that now we know the coordinates of each point on the chess plane.
 After that we can use the formulas to define intrinsic and extrinsic parameters

-<a href="">
-  <img align="center" alt="" width="540px" src="./chessboard/Chessboard_to_be_printed_on_A4_paper.png" />
-</a>

 <a href="">
   <img align="center" alt="" width="540px" src="./test/IMG_20201001_133037.jpg" />
 </a>

 ### Calibration code